 This URL acts as a redirector to the webmail system.
 It will prompt you for your username and password, and then log you directly into webmail, without the need to log into cPanel and go to “Email Accounts -> Webmail”.

 If you are able to log into cPanel and wish to change the password for your cPanel account, you can do so inside of cPanel by clicking the “Change Password” icon located in the Preferences section (top of cPanel by default).

-If however you are unable to log into cPanel because you have forgotten your cPanel password, you can reset your cPanel password from within the “My Services” section of our website once logged in.
+If however you are unable to log into cPanel because you have forgotten your cPanel password, you can reset your cPanel password from within the “Client Portal” section of our website once logged in.
 If you click on your username for a hosting account, it will show you all the details for your account, and included at the bottom of the page is a “Reset cPanel Password” link… clicking that link will allow you to reset your cPanel password.

 If you find yourself unable to log into cPanel *and* our website, you will need to contact us to resolve the issue.

 By default the system will email a warning email to the client (and also to us) when an account is getting close to their bandwidth limit for the month,and then automatically suspend the account in the event the bandwidth usage for a month has exceeds their limit.
 This is done to avoid a client incurring a large ‘bandwidth overage’ bill without their knowledge.

 Changing the primary (or main) domain for your web hosting account can not be handled from the client side (either via cPanel, or via our own management system).
 To change the primary hosting domain name, you will need to open a Ticket in our trouble system.
 Simply log into your account, open a new ticket, and put in the ticket something along the lines of “I need to change my primary domain from abc.com to xyz.com”.

 Please note, the domain you want to make your new primary domain name can *not* already be hosted on your account (as an addon, or parked domain).